udhos/blog/_posts/2025-10-21-context-canceled-en.md

 # Package context

-The [package context documentation](https://pkg.go.dev/context) introduces the context concept thus:
+The [package context documentation](https://pkg.go.dev/context) introduces the context concept as follows:

 > Package context defines the Context type, which carries deadlines, cancellation signals, and other request-scoped values across API boundaries and between processes.
 >
 > Incoming requests to a server should create a Context, and outgoing calls to servers should accept a Context.

-Therefore in http handlers we retrieve the context from http requests and then we propagate it into other pieces.
+Therefore, in HTTP handlers we retrieve the context from HTTP requests and then propagate it into other components.

-Since we check properly for errors, and we also log unexpected errors, we are likely to soon find unclear `context canceled` errors popping up in our production logs.
+Since we properly check for errors and also log unexpected errors, we are likely to soon find unclear `context canceled` errors popping up in our production logs.

 ```
 The database query returned this error: context canceled